Midori (violinist): Career

 Midori gave her first public performance at the age of six, playing one of the 24 Caprices of Paganini in her native Osaka.
 In 1982 she and her mother moved to New York City, where Midori started violin studies with Dorothy DeLay at Pre-College Division of Juilliard School and the Aspen Music Festival and School.
 As her audition piece, Midori performed Bach's thirteen-minute-long Chaconne, generally considered one of the most difficult solo violin pieces.
 In the same year, she made her concert debut with the New York Philharmonic under Zubin Mehta, a conductor with whom she would later record on the Sony Classical label.
 In 1986 came her legendary performance of Leonard Bernstein's Serenade at Tanglewood, conducted by Bernstein.
 During the performance, she broke the E string on her violin, then again on the concertmaster's Stradivarius after she borrowed it.
 She finished the performance with the associate concertmaster's Guadagnini and received a standing ovation.
 The next day's The New York Times front page carried the headline, "Girl, 14, Conquers Tanglewood with 3 Violins".

 When Midori was 15, she left Juilliard Pre-College in 1987 after four years and became a full-time professional violinist.
 In October 1989, she celebrated her 18th birthday with her Carnegie Hall orchestral debut, playing Bartok's Violin Concerto No. 2.
 She made her Carnegie Hall recital debut in 1990 four days before her 19th birthday.
 Both performances were critically acclaimed.
 In 1990, she also graduated from the Professional Children's School which she attended for academic subjects.

+As an international soloist, Midori has appeared with orchestras including the New York Philharmonic, London Symphony Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Bavarian Radio Symphony Orchestra, Berlin Philharmonic, Vienna Philharmonic, Mahler Chamber Orchestra and Boston Symphony Orchestra.
+Conductors with whom she has worked include Zubin Mehta, Leonard Bernstein, Claudio Abbado, Christoph Eschenbach, Paavo Järvi, Mariss Jansons, Daniel Harding, Susanna Mälkki, Joana Mallwitz, Andris Nelsons, Kent Nagano and Nayden Todorov.